 According to local people, after being completed and put into use in 2018, the Lang Teng Village Cultural Conservation and Promotion Area welcomed many visitors.
 However, in recent years, due to the degraded state of the Conservation Area, the locality is very hesitant when tourists visit.

-In addition, the buildings are increasingly damaged due to lack of daily care and occupancy.
-Buildings such as rice warehouses, buffalo pens, etc. that are seriously degraded have been dismantled by the local authorities.
+In addition, the buildings are increasingly damaged due to lack of daily care and lack of occupancy.
+Buildings such as rice warehouses, buffalo pens, etc. that have seriously deteriorated have been demolished by the local authorities.

 Vice Chairwoman of Ba Dong Commune People's Committee Vo Thi Bich Le said that currently in the Conservation Area there is a stilt house that is seriously degraded, causing loss of aesthetics.

-“The locality has held a meeting to direct the relevant departments to review and evaluate the current situation, and propose to ask for the province’s opinion on dismantling and creating a clean and beautiful campus.
+“The locality has held a meeting to direct the sectors to review and evaluate the current situation and propose to ask for the province's opinion on dismantling and creating a clean and beautiful campus.
 At the same time, it is recommended to support some additional categories for tourists to experience such as brocade weaving, Hre ethnic culture and flower planting to create landscapes,” Ms. Le added.

 Source: https://baovanhoa.vn/van-hoa/vi-sao-khu-bao-ton-van-hoa-thon-lang-teng-xuong-cap-nghiem-trong-van-chua-thao-do-163917.html